joekoul/Boolean-Query-Processing/README.md

 Rebuild the index after reading in the data.
 Linked List is be used to store the index data in memory.
 Constructed two index with two different ordering strategies:

-with one strategy, the posting of each term should be ordered by  increasing document IDs; with the other strategy, the postings of each term should be ordered by decreasing term frequencies.
+with one strategy, the posting of each term is ordered by increasing document IDs;

+with the other strategy, the postings of each term is ordered by decreasing term frequencies.

 Implemented modules that return documents based on term-at-a-time with the postings list ordered by term frequencies, and document-at-a-time with the postings list ordered by doc IDs for a set of queries.